Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a.md

 We add a few more explicit requirements:

-* `movedTo` MUST be an array containing 1 string or a string.
+* `movedTo` MUST be a string or an array containing 1 string.
-* `copiedTo` MUST be an array of strings or a string.
+* `copiedTo` MUST be a string or an array of strings.
 * both `movedTo` and `copiedTo` MUST NOT be present in the same Actor object.
 * Consuming implementations SHOULD treat an Actor with both properties as malformed.